Seminar aus Computer Vision (und Mustererkennung) (SE)

 Course

-This seminar formerly known as seminary on Computer Vision and Pattern Recognition and now seminary on Computer Vision is given in English by Robert Sablatnig and Marco Peer in winter term.
-The course will be held in presence in WS2023/24.
+This seminar, previously known as the Seminary on Computer Vision and Pattern Recognition, is now titled Seminary on Computer Vision.
+It is conducted in English by Robert Sablatnig and Marco Peer during the winter term.
+The course will be held in person in the Winter Semester 2024/25.

 Motivation for the Course

-Communication, both written and oral, is crucial in most graduate jobs, whether in the commercial or the scientific sector.
-The successful presentation of one’s own work depends on well-developed communication skills.
-In the more specific context of international scientific conferences, many more papers and presentations would be accepted, if the manner in which they were presented were improved.
+Effective written or oral communication is essential in most graduate positions, whether in the business or scientific fields.
+The ability to present one’s work successfully depends on well-developed communication skills.
+These skills are crucial when writing a thesis, whether it is a bachelor’s or a master’s thesis, as the quality of the writing is essential, and so is the oral defense of the thesis.
+In the specific context of international scientific conferences, many more papers and presentations could be accepted if the way they were presented was improved.

 Aims and Objectives

-• to concentrate on scientific communication, both written and oral
+• Emphasizing scientific communication in both written and oral forms

-• to learn about how scientific communication is performed at workshops, conferences, and in journals.
+• Understanding how scientific communication is conducted in workshops, conferences, and journals

-Further goals include training graduate and PhD students how to
+Additional goals involve training graduate and PhD students to:

 Contents